chrisn731/Systems-Programming/README.md

 ## Asst1 - ++Malloc
 An implementation of malloc that detects common programming/usage errors.
-The interface for mymalloc (which is included in `mymalloc.h` is the same as malloc, but has parameters for filenames and line numbers for easier debugging.<br/>
+The interface for mymalloc (which is included in `mymalloc.h` is the same as malloc, but has parameters for filenames and line numbers for easier debugging:
 `void *mymalloc(size_t x, const char *filename, const int line_number)`<br/>
 Asst1 also includes `memgrind.c` that goes through multiple rigorous tests to ensure that mymalloc works through different types of workload stress.